Document#

 Document Update Price#

 The document update price transition is used by the current owner to list a document for sale (or change its listed price).
-It extends the base schema with the new price:
+It extends the transition base with the new price:

 Field |